kshaffer/theory3/week7.md

 #### Transcription 5

-Transcribe ***song TBA*** (must be logged into Google Drive with CU credentials to access audio).
+Transcribe [this excerpt from "September"](https://drive.google.com/open?id=0B9o4hmKNoi6cVmtmaWN1TnBNa0E) by The Shins (must be logged into Google Drive with CU credentials to access audio).
 Be sure to include all of the following in your transcription:

 - Proper key signature
 - Proper time signature
+- Lead vocal part
-- Vocal part
+- Background vocal part
-- All *pitched* instrumental parts (guitar, bass, etc.; *no drums, percussion, etc.*)
+- All *pitched* instrumental parts (in this case, only the bass)
 - Lead-sheet symbols above the melody.
 - Roman numerals below the bass.
 (Be sure to reflect any modal mixture or applied chords appropriately.)
 - *Be very careful about register and the corresponding clefs that you choose.*